complete-dope/codex/content/posts/Statistics.md

 *P(y=no-disease)[Marginal distribution of Y] = P(x=smoker, y=no-disease) + P(x=non-smoker, y=no-    disease) = 0.01 + 0.91 = 0.92

+### Marginal Likelihood
 `Marginal Likelihood` :
-Called as model evidence
-is the probability of observing the data under a given model, averaged over all possible parameter values for that model.
+The Marginal Likelihood, also known as Model Evidence, is the probability of observing the data given a model, averaged across all possible settings of that model's parameters.
+In simpler terms, it answers the question: "Overall, how well does this model architecture explain my data?"
-Marginalizing out all the o ther variables, that means integrating over all the possible values ( *all* the possible values of the other variables)
+Marginal likelihood is indeed an extension of ()regular likelihood where we consider a range of possible parameter values rather than just a single set ( *all* the possible values of the other variables)
 This is the reason why trying to calculate it, makes the solution intractable

-Marginal likelihood is indeed an extension of regular likelihood where we consider a range of possible parameter values rather than just a single set

 Its just an extension of the likelihood .. where dont limit ourself to a set of likely distributions rather consider all the possible distributions and average over it

 For each possible combination of μ and σ:
 a) We calculate the likelihood of our data given those specific values.
 b) We *multiply* this by the prior probability we assign to those parameter values.
 We integrate this product over all possible values of μ and σ.
 The result is a single number representing how well our model explains the data, considering all possible parameter values.

 `TODO`: *multiply* is used in *cross-entropy* as well, ( I still don't know the reason behind it )